 Watery fluid or discharge from vagina

-If you're losing fluid from your vagina, call your midwife or maternity unit for advice
+If you notice fluid coming from your vagina, contact your midwife or maternity unit for help

 If something doesn't feel right

-• If you feel a strong gush of liquid or even a slight leak that does not feel normal for you, phone your maternity unit – the midwife will ask about the colour and amount of fluid and will advise you what to do
+If you notice a big gush of liquid, a small leak or you are worried, call your maternity unit as soon as possible.
+The midwife will ask about the colour and amount of fluid and advise you what to do

 The Royal College of Obstetrics and Gynaecology have produced information about what to do if your waters break early, before you go into labour